 The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 This post may contain affiliate links .
-Read my full Disclosure Policy here.
+Read my full Disclosure Policy.

 If you are looking for bread you can make within a few hours, this Sourdough Discard Sandwich Bread is for you!
 This bread is super fluffy and soft and is super easy to make with a very forgiving timeline.
 It is also dairy-free and refined sugar-free making it the perfect bread choice for a variety of needs.

 This bread is my kid’s favorite, which says a lot when they have tried all of my sourdough recipes!
-This bread is the best of both worlds, you get a quicker rise with active dry yeast while still getting the sourdough flavor from the sourdough discard.
+This bread is the best of both worlds, you get a quicker rise with the instant yeast while still getting the sourdough flavor from the sourdough discard.
 It has a soft crust and is the perfect bread for a PB&J or grilled cheese sandwich.
 If you want to make bread with a sourdough starter instead of dry yeast, check out my Sourdough Sandwich Bread recipe!

 Reasons why you will love this recipe